Are Chinese Carbon Frames Any Good and Safe to Ride?

 The beginning of the list of UCI approved frames document

 UCI-approved frames must pass the UCI approval protocol.
 You can read its requirements here.
 They are pretty extensive.
-So, obtaining UCI approval on a frame is more complicated than on wheels.
+So, obtaining UCI approval on a frame is more complicated than obtaining approval on wheels.

 Warranty & Crash Replacement

-When buying Chinese bike frames, you usually get at least a 2-year warranty.
-Some Chinese manufacturers may offer a more extended warranty period of 3-year or more.
+You usually get at least a 2-year warranty when buying Chinese bike frames.
+Some Chinese manufacturers may offer a more extended warranty period of 3 years or more.

-However, it’s not just about the length of the warranty but also about how the manufacturer will react to a possible complaint.
+However, it’s not just about the warranty length but also how the manufacturer will react to a possible complaint.

 I recommend reading the reviews of other customers.
-Keep in mind that Chinese manufacturers sometimes still have problems with English, so you have to be patient and write in simple English.
+Remember that Chinese manufacturers sometimes still have problems with English, so you must be patient and write in simple English.

 A great benefit is if a brand offers a crash replacement policy, so if you crash and damage the frame, you get a discount on your next order.